alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-4.md

 > "My parents are [information redacted] and really value privacy and that is why I didn’t use a smartphone for a long time.
 And a lot of my friends who are African or Caribbean or Asian don’t have a smartphone because of privacy.”

-Whereas others linked the source of distrust to potential conflicts of interest or vested interests:
+Whereas others linked the source of distrust to potential conflicts of interest:

 > "Who is the advocate for the technology?
 Is it the psychiatrist pushing it because it makes their life easier?"
 >